drey-rotation/GetMyChange/README.md

   The prod endpoint is https://9qpx4gggp0.execute-api.us-west-2.amazonaws.com/Prod .

-# UI Test

-There is a front end "UI" in this repo that uses axios to call the REST API: ./FrontEnd.
-To run the demo application:

-  - cd FrontEnd
-  - npm i
-  - node MakeChange TotalCost=1.29 AmountProvided=5.00

 # The lambda function

-I was asked recently to create  a program to calculate the change from a total amount and an amount given in dollars.
+The Application is a simple lambda function that calculates change based on inputs.
+The function is located in the GetMyChangeFunction folder.
 When executed it should accept two arguments:

   1) “Total cost” (In USD)
   2) “Amount provided” (also in USD).